 Keywords are important to content creators, SEO professionals, and Google.
 If you want to meet people’s needs when searching, keywords are the answer: they express what users are looking for.
 And with the increasing use of voice search, SEO keywords became more similar to human language.
 They got integrated into entire phrases instead of using a mix of keywords robotically written.
 This aspect is essential when discussing SEO because you now need to consider the keywords themselves and the users’ search intent/reason behind that search.

 Keywords are used in SEO to connect people with your website.
-Adding keywords to your page increases the chance of your website ranking high on the search engines, becoming visible to your target audience.
+Adding keywords to your page increases the chance of your website ranking high on the search engines, and becoming visible to your target audience.

-For example, when you search for “seo glossary” Morningscore appears at the top of the results:
+For example, when you search for “SEO glossary” Morningscore appears at the top of the results: